nicojs/type-annotationify/README.md

 ## Status

-👷‍♂️ Work in progress.
-This tool is still in development, and not all syntax transformations are supported yet.

 | Syntax                                   | Status | Notes                                      |
 | ---------------------------------------- | ------ | ------------------------------------------ |
 | Parameter Properties                     | ✅     |                                            |